-- 1. In the Control Panel, scroll all the way down, and click "Settings" (way down in the bottom left corner). - 2.
-Click "Course Design" (2nd option from the bottom), then click "Course Design" again. - 3.
-In section 1, select your menu style: Buttons or Text - If you choose Text, then in section 2, you can select the background color and text color you want (using the "pick" button beside each). - If you choose Buttons, then in section 2 you can select the following: - o Button type your buttons can be... - o Solid (example: - Patterned - Striped - Button shape choose from rectangular, rounded corners or rounded ends (a capsule shape) - Button style Click "gallery of buttons" to display all color choices on one screen.
+- 1. In the Control Panel, go to the Course Options area (way down in the bottom left corner). - 2.
+Click "Course Design" (2nd option from the top).
+You will see the following categories: - Course Menu Design (Change your course buttons or menu text) - Manage Menu Display Options (Detail vs. Quick View) - Manage Tool Panel (Tool options for Detail or Quick View) - Course Banner (Add a banner to your course) - 3.
+Choose Course Menu Design to change your buttons or text - 4.
+In section 1, select your menu style: Buttons or Text - If you choose Text, then in section 2, you can select the background color and text color you want (using the "pick" button beside each). - If you choose Buttons, then in section 2 you can select the following: - o Button type your buttons can be... - Solid - Patterned - Striped - Button shape choose from rectangular, rounded corners or rounded ends - Button style Click "gallery of buttons" to display all color choices on one screen.
 Click any sample button to select that color, or change the options at the top to view other styles. - 4.
 After you've selected your menu style and colors, click Submit to save the changes.